 Remember that your term paper should have a sensible length.
 One that is too short does not discuss the argument exhaustively.

 In contrast, an excessive long paper might cause you to lose focus and deviate to irrelevant topics.
-Just like expository essay prompts and how to write a definition essay, the topic selected determines the length of your term paper.

 After researching, it is time to start your first scribbles.
 Use a pencil to draw an illustration of your paper.